Ultimaker/eslint-config/README.md

 ## Publishing Releases on NPM
 To make a new release, just create an annotated git tag with the new version number.
-The CI will pick this up and publish it to npm.
+The CI will pick this up and publish it on NPM.
 The new version number must follow [semver](https://semver.org/).

 You should also make a release on GitHub to document the changes (this is the preferred method).